-To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
+To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
-US Citizens can refer to the US Department of State’s website for more information regarding passports.
+U.S. Citizens can refer to the U.S. Department of State’s website for more information regarding passports.

 A student visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
 A student visa is required for all semester and yearlong students.
 A semester student will apply for a Short-term Study Visa upon arrival in the UK.
-However, if you are a yearlong student or are doing an internship through your host university you are required to apply for a tier 4 general student visa.
+However, if you are a yearlong student or are doing an internship through your host university you are required to apply for a Tier 4 general student visa.

 All costs related to obtaining a visa, including travel, are your responsibility.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
-Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
+Permanent Residents of the U.S. should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.
 If you are from a non-English speaking country, you may be required to submit an English proficiency exam or certificate.